About Citadel of Salah Ed-Din

 Citadel of Salah Ed-Din Today

-In early 20th century, T. E. Lawrence visited the castle, and described it as ‘the most sensational thing in castle building I have ever seen’.
+In early 20th century, T. E. Lawrence visited the castle, and described it as ‘the most sensational castle building I have ever seen’.
 The site is close to Al-Haffah, a town in northwestern Syria.
 Today, visitors who are willing to make the walk or the steep drive up the ridge can enjoy exploring the historic site.

 Getting to Citadel of Salah Ed-Din